yangzhao-666/persona_simulator/README.md

 An LLM-powered tool to test how different user personas react to app notifications.
 Each persona is a live AI instance with memory — they evolve day by day, and you can send notifications at any point to see how they react.

+[Take a look here](https://yangzhao-666.github.io/persona_simulator/) Only the interface, no actuall LLM running.

 ## How It Works

 1. **Select an LLM provider** — Ollama (free/local), Groq (free tier), OpenRouter (free models), or Anthropic (paid)